 To cite this work, please use the following reference:

-Stavrea, E. (2019).
+Stavrea, E. (2019, May 21).
 Leadership and school effectiveness: Teachers’ work lives and professionalism.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/leadership-and-school-effectiveness-teachers-work-lives-and-professionalism/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/leadership-and-school-effectiveness-teachers-work-lives-and-professionalism/